phiathao/portfolio/README.md

 # My Portfolio App

-One Paragraph of project description goes here.
-Link to the live version of the app if it's hosted on Heroku.
 This app is use to showcase some of the project I created by using all my knowledge that I learn.
 Each of the projects have use or uses different language and library.

 ## Built With